robotcodedev/robotcode/README.md

 ### Multi-root Workspace folders

-RobotCodes support for [Multi-root Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces), enables loadin and editing different Robotframework projects/folders with different RobotFramework/Python environments and settings at the same time or use can share the same RobotFramework/Python environment and settings for all folders in the workspace.
+RobotCodes support for [Multi-root Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces), enables loading and editing different Robotframework projects/folders with different RobotFramework/Python environments and settings at the same time or you can share the same RobotFramework/Python environment and settings for all folders in the workspace.

 ## Quick start